Skip to main content Skip to local navigation

 Research Ethics

 For students: To submit your research ethics package, login to our graduate proposal milestone portal.
 The portal will prompt you to upload all mandatory forms and supporting documents with your submission.
-We have created a help guide (.pdf) to assist you with its navigation.
+We have created a Guide for Students: Proposal Milestone Portal to assist you with its navigation.

 For staff/faculty members: To view submissions, login via graduate proposal milestone portal.

-Important – Please read before you submit you application to the graduate milestone portal:
+Important - Please read before you submit your application to the graduate milestone portal:

 Type A - submissions do not require TD forms.
 After submission, your proposal milestone is sent to your graduate program and supervisory members for review and approval within the system.